codefellows/seattle-code-301n24/facilitator/final-exam/assessment/README.md

 ### React App: Add Styling - 25 POINTS

-- Using React Bootstrap, style the application using Bootstrap Components
+- Using React Bootstrap, style the application in a pleasing and professional way using Bootstrap Components

 ### React App Notes